moosecreates/tailtown/services/reservation-service/docs/REFACTORING-ROADMAP.md

 ## Conclusion

-The reservation service refactoring project has made significant progress with the completion of the schema alignment strategy, database migration infrastructure, and API route optimization.
-The next stages will focus on enhancing the reservation controller, optimizing performance, implementing comprehensive testing, ensuring frontend integration, and completing documentation and knowledge transfer.
+The reservation service refactoring project has made significant progress with the completion of the schema alignment strategy, database migration infrastructure, API route optimization, and **critical tenant isolation security testing**.

+**Major Milestone (Nov 20, 2025):** Completed comprehensive tenant isolation testing with all 9/9 tests passing in CI/CD.
+This work identified and fixed a critical cross-tenant DELETE vulnerability that could have resulted in data breaches and compliance violations.
+The automated test suite now provides production-ready security verification for all reservation CRUD operations.

+The next stages will focus on enhancing the reservation controller, optimizing performance, expanding test coverage (unit tests and code coverage), ensuring complete frontend integration, and finishing documentation and knowledge transfer.

-By following this roadmap, we will create a robust, performant, and maintainable reservation service that meets the needs of the Tailtown Pet Resort Management System.
+By following this roadmap, we will create a robust, secure, performant, and maintainable reservation service that meets the needs of the Tailtown Pet Resort Management System.